f5devcentral/xchaawsdemoguide/README.rst

 •	Exposing CE services to RE deployment;
 •	Testing the connection from RE to DB.

-The resulting architecture will be a PostgreSQL database deployed in a HA config on Kubernetes running on several compute nodes within an AWS VPC, and exposing to via
-TCP Load Balancer to a service in a RE that reads and presents the database contents to the end-users, which is a perfect fit for a CE deployment.
+The resulting architecture will be a PostgreSQL database deployed in a HA config on Kubernetes running on several compute nodes within an AWS VPC, and exposing via TCP Load Balancer to a service in a RE that reads and presents the database contents to the end-users, which is a perfect fit for a CE deployment.

 Each of the steps in this guide addresses a specific part of the whole deployment process and describes it in detail.
 Therefore, this guide can be completed step-by-step or by skipping some of the steps if you are already familiar with them.

 Resources
 #########